Women's Voices Now Quick Fact Sheet

 WVN strives to challenge gender-based stereotypes, change mindsets, and shift culture in favor of women’s rights globally.
 Specifically, we work to address the mis- and underrepresentation of women and girls, in front of and behind the camera, through three core programs:

-• Girls’ Voices Now is our Los Angeles-based youth development through filmmaking program.
-This program empowers the next generation of youth from under-resourced communities to find, develop, and use their voices for social change through filmmaking.
-Since 2018, Girls’ Voices Now has served 94 girls from under-resourced communities and overseen the production of their 25 short films, seen by over 1.8 million viewers, and won a Daytime Emmy!
+• Girls’ Voices Now is our youth development through filmmaking program.
+Taking place in Los Angeles and internationally, this program empowers the next generation of youth from under-resourced communities to find, develop, and use their voices for social change through filmmaking.
+Since 2018, Girls’ Voices Now has served 116 girls from under-resourced communities and overseen the production of their 31 short films, seen by over 4.5 million viewers, and which have received 3 Emmy nominations, and won a Daytime Emmy in 2021!

 • Voices for Change is our free online film collection advocating for women’s rights.
-The collection currently hosts 200+ films in 40+ languages, and has attracted 20 million+ viewers in 195 countries.
+The collection currently hosts 360+ films in 73 languages from 98 countries, and has attracted 50 million viewers in 195 countries.

 UN Economic and Social Council.